There are only 2 regular silent letters in the Spanish language.

 Since this post is about pronunciation, I’ll also include some short mp3 recordings to demonstrate what the words sound like to avoid any confusion with phonetic spelling.

 The first silent letter in Spanish is the letter H. This letter is always silent unless it is next to the letter C.

-When you see the letter C next to an H you need to make a ch sound.
-This sound is almost identical to the ‘ch’ sound in English.
+When we see the letter C next to an H we need to make a ch sound.
+This sound is just like the English ‘ch’ sound in words like ‘cheek’ or ‘beach’.

 In the Spanish alphabet, the word that represents the letter H is hache.
 Since this word starts with an H and has a ch, it makes for a great first example to demonstrate the pronunciation of H and ch.